If any of your teeth show signs of decay, this can progressively worsen if you’ve not visited the dentist for adequate treatment.

 Dental crown treatment is spread over a few days.
 Here are the steps carried out for a dental crown procedure.

 First, the dentist will take an impression of your tooth through x-rays and shade the teeth, so the crown meets the shade of your smile.
 The dentist will file the outer layer of your teeth so that the crown can be fitted over it.

 Whilst the permanent crown is being prepared in the laboratory.
 The dentist will put a temporary crown in its place as it takes several weeks for this to complete.

 Finally, in the second appointment, the temporary crown is removed once the permanent crown is prepared.
 The dentist will ensure a comfortable fit and ensure the crown meets your smile’s shade.
 The dentist will apply a local anesthetic if required, so you don’t feel any pain throughout the treatment.
 The cement will then harden to keep the crown firmly in its place.

 Consider a dental crown if you seek treatment to protect a decayed or damaged tooth.
-It is important that before you make any decision, you consult the dentist as they can determine whether your oral health is in a position to have a crown.
+It is important that before you make any decision, consult your local dentist in Quakers Hill today as they can determine whether your oral health is in a position to have a crown.
 Other options may also be discussed at your appointment.